 A number of tools were used during collection of data.
-Both primary and secondary data was collected and the major tools used include:
+Both primary and secondary data were collected and the major tools used included:

-A Self administered questionnaire
+A self administered questionnaire

 A self administered questionnaire was the major instrument that was used in data collection.
 Questionnaires were administered to 113 primary school teachers.
-This helped to gather quantitative and qualitative information regarding the intrinsic and extrinsic motivators for teachers and how they affect their performance in primary schools in Kameke County .
-The questionnaires were comprised of both closed and open-ended questions formulated by the researcher.
-A sample questionnaire was is attached to this study as appendix I.
+This helped to gather quantitative and qualitative information regarding the and extrinsic motivators for teachers and how they affect their performance in primary schools in Nabwigulu sub-county.
+The questionnaires comprised of both closed and open-ended questions formulated by the researcher.
+A simple questionnaire is attached to this study as appendix I.

-Key informant Interview guide
+Key informant Interview guide.

 Key informant interview guide was designed and administered to key informants to capture qualitative information.
-The key informants for in depth interviews included 12 head teachers as well as one DEO.
-This was purposely intended to get more information about the effect of motivation on teacher performance and compare it with that given by teachers.
-A sample Key informant interview guide was attached to this study as appendix II.
+The key informants for in depth interviews included 12 head teachers as well as one MEO.
+This is purposely intended to get more information about the effect of motivation on teacher performance and compare it with that given by teachers.
+A sample key informant interview guide is attached to the study as appendix II.

-Focus Group Discussion
+Focus Group Discussion.

-One focus group discussion composed of 9 SMC members were organized at Kameke County offices to capture views of parents' representatives regarding the way teachers are motivated as well as their performance in primary schools.
+One focus group discussion composed of 9 SMC members that was organized at Nabwigulu sub-county offices to capture views of parents' representatives regarding the way teachers are motivated as well as their performance in primary schools.
 A focus group discussion checklist was used to guide the discussion.
-A sample focus group discussion checklist is attached to this study as appendix III.
+A sample focus group discussion checklist will be attached to this study as appendix III.

-Documentary Review
+Documentary Review.

-The main sources of secondary data included the following: school reports to District Education office, teacher welfare committee minutes, Internet surfing, reviewing of magazines, newspapers, reports and publications, public records and statistics.
-For orientation in the field, existing data sets like Pallisa District local government records, census report, statistical abstract and textbooks were consulted.
+The main sources of secondary data included the following school reports to Municipal Education Office, teachers welfare committee minutes, internet surfing, reviewing of magazines, newspapers, reports and publications, public records and Statistics.
+For orientation in the field, existing data sets like Kamuli District Local government records, census report, statistical abstract and textbooks were consulted.
 From these sources, location of the study area, population characteristics and existing literature related to the topic will be obtained.

-3.7 Data quality control
+3.7 Data quality control.

-Validity and reliability of the research instrument was measured as follows:
+Validity and reliability of the research instrument was measured as followed:

-3.7.1 Validity of Instruments
+3.7.1 Validity of instruments

-Validity is the extent to which the instruments used during the study measure the issues they are intended to measure (Amin, 2005).
-To ensure validity of instruments, the instruments was developed under close guidance of the supervisor.
-After the questions were designed, they were pre-tested to a tenth of the teachers in the sample.
-This helped to identify ambiguous questions in the instruments and was to re-align them to the objectives.
+Validity is the extent to which the instrument used during the study measure the issues they are intended to measure (Amin, 2005).
+To ensure validity of instruments, the instruments were developed under close guidance of the supervisor.
+After the questions are designed, they will be pre-tested to a tenth of the teachers in the sample.
+This will help to identify ambiguous questions in the instruments and be able to re-align them to the objective.

-3.7.2 Reliability
+3.7.2Reliability

 Reliability is the extent to which the measuring instruments will produce consistent scores when the same groups of individuals are repeatedly measured under the same conditions (Amin, 2005).
-The study administered one type of questionnaire to teachers and using Cronbach reliability test, Alpha values of 0.753 were attained implying that the tool will be suitable for assessing the effect of motivation on teacher performance in primary schools in Kameke County .
-Besides, most authorities accept the minimum alpha value of 0.5.
+The study will administer one type of questionnaire to teachers and using Cronbach reliability test, Alpha values of 0753 were attained implying that the tool was suitable for assessing the effect of motivation on teacher performance in primary schools in Nabwigulu.
+Besides, most authorities accept the minimum Alpha value of 0.5.

-3.8 Data analysis
+3.8 Data analysis.

-Data from the semi-structured interviews were entered in a computer and Statistical Package for Social Scientists (SPSS) programme used to analyze it.
-The percentage number of respondents according to variables such as; sex, age, type of motivation and so on were computed and presented using tables.
-The effect of intrinsic and extrinsic motivation on the performance of teachers were established using Pearson Product Moment statistical method.
+Data from the semi-structured interviews was entered in a computer and statistical package for Social Scientists (SPSS) program used to analyze it.
+The percentage number of respondents according to variables such as; sex, age, type of motivation and so on will be computed and presented using tables.
+The effect of intrinsic and extrinsic motivation on the performance of teachers was established using Pearson Product Moment Statistical method.
 Qualitative data was organized according to themes identified from research questions and analyzed using content analysis.
-Data from focus group discussions were recorded, organized, interpreted and presented and discussed.
+Data from focus group discussions was recorded, organized, interpreted and presented and discussed.